tedorellana/learning/SAA-C03.md

 # AWS Certified Solutions Architect [SAA - C03] #

+# AWS Organizations #
+Is an account management service that enables you to consolidate multiple AWS accounts into an organization that you create and centrally manage.

+Includes account management and consolidated billing capabilities that enable you to better meet the budgetary, security, and compliance needs of your business.

+As an administrator of an organization, you can create accounts in your organization and invite existing accounts to join the organization.

 ## Organization Unit ##
-Contains details about an organizational unit (OU).
-An OU is a container of AWS accounts within a root of an organization.
+Is a container of AWS accounts within a root of an organization.

 Policies that are attached to an OU apply to all accounts contained in that OU and in any child OUs.

-## AWS Organizations ##
-Is an account management service that enables you to consolidate multiple AWS accounts into an organization that you create and centrally manage.
-AWS Organizations includes account management and consolidated billing capabilities that enable you to better meet the budgetary, security, and compliance needs of your business.
-As an administrator of an organization, you can create accounts in your organization and invite existing accounts to join the organization.
+# VPC (Amazon virtual Cloud) #
+Allows you to launch AWS resources in a logically isolated virtual network that you've defined.
+This virtual network closely resembles a traditional network that you'd operate in your own data center, with the benefits of using the scalable infrastructure of AWS.

+### VPC Endpoints ###
+Allows to connect to AWS services using a private network instead using the public internet.
+Enables you to privately access AWS services without requiring internet gateways, NAT gateways, VPN connections, or AWS Direct Connect connections.
+Allows you to connect your VPC directly to supported AWS services, such as Amazon S3, over a private connection within the AWS network.

 ### S3 Transfer Acceleration ###
 - Good for high speed